ndmallmann/urutau/README.md

 ur.execute("./save_folder/")
 ```

-This snippet of code uses one single module (Resampler) to resize the spatial dimensions of the "DATA" HDU from all the cubes inside the directory "./cubes/" and listed in "./target_parameters.csv".
+This snippet of code uses one single module (SpatialResampler) to resize the spatial dimensions of the "DATA" HDU from all the cubes inside the directory "./cubes/" and listed in "./target_parameters.csv".

 See another example code [here](/examples/using_urutau/using_urutau.py).